jrehor/kcc/README.md

 7
 ```

-Once you come to terms with the death of precedence, you will also want to avoid using parens unless you absolutely have to, and the last example shows the basic strategy of avoiding them: it is usually possible to rearrange the order of execution to make it more linear.
-Although overriding precedence is often inevitable and can be beneficial, it has an adverse effect on readability as it breaks the natural flow of code comprehension which otherwise goes from right to left uninterrupted.
+Once you get over the death of precedence, you will also want to avoid using parens unless you absolutely have to.
+The last example above shows the basic strategy of avoiding them: it is usually possible to rearrange the order of execution to make it linear.
+Although overriding precedence is often inevitable and can be beneficial, it has an adverse effect on readability as it breaks the natural flow of code comprehension which otherwise goes from right to left, uninterrupted.

 ### no stinking loops